 Fact: When someone with ADHD aces a tough test or has a high-level career but can’t locate their homework or keys or remember to pay a bill, you might think it’s related to lack of effort or conscientiousness.

 “It can be confusing to people with ADHD, as well as people who care about them when they see someone who they regard as so smart but has difficulty doing tasks that most people regard as ‘simple,’” says Roberto Olivardia, PhD, a clinical psychologist in Lexington, Massachusetts, who specializes in treating ADHD and is also living with the condition.

 But ADHD has nothing to do with intelligence, points out Olivardia.
-Rather, ADHD involves issues with executive functioning — cognitive skills that are made up of:
+Rather, ADHD involves issues with

 - Mental flexibility: the ability to shift attention to a different task